Texas Our Texas - The Lone Star State Song

 bless you

-Texas !
+!
 And keep you brave and strong,

-That you may grow in power and worth, throughout the ages long
+That you may grow in power and worth, throughout the ages long.

-© Copyright 2003-2009 Online Directory of Texas, Inc. and its licensors.
+© Copyright 2003-2017 Online Directory of Texas and its licensors.
 All rights reserved.
-Revised: May 02, 2010
+Revised: March 03, 2017